ecernsit/ecernsit.github.io/techkruthi/ads.md

 ### Rules for Tech Ads

-1. Registrations can be done till 10am in the morning of the fest day
+1. Registration is compulsory .(registration closes on Friday for this event.
 2. A team shall not have more than 5 members
 3. The time limit for each act is 3-6 mins .
-4. Participants are allowed to choose their own topics but it should   be strictly technical.
+4. Participants are given their topics on Friday evening for which they will have to perform on Saturday.
 5. Participants cannot replicate existing advertisements.
 6. Props can be used
 7. Vulgarity would end up in negative points.
 8.  creative ideas will be given a higher preference
 9. The act can be made humorous by your creativity but care must be taken not to deviate from the technical background.
 10. The participants are judged based on their vocabulary , teamwork, innovation, entertainment and overall presentation.
 11. The judge's decision will be final and binding on all.

 * In order to participate in multiple events fill the Multi form only once on <a  target="_blank" href="https://ecernsit.github.io/techkruthi"> Techkruthi Page </a>
 * Participants should register for Tech Ads by clicking button below, and also make payment at a helpdesk near library